 - Customer Service: NordVPN

 Although these two VPN providers are not very different from one another, we would say that NordVPN scores better in the most important categories.
-Furthermore, the differences where NordVPN loses out to CyberGhost are very small.
+Furthermore, on criteria where NordVPN loses out to CyberGhost, the differences are very small.
 Consequently, we recommend NordVPN, but CyberGhost is of course still a very good VPN.

 - Excellent protection and a large network of servers